tensorflow/tensorflow/CONTRIBUTING.md

 click I "https://github.com/tensorflow/tensorflow/blob/master/CONTRIBUTING.md#5-copy-to-g3" _blank
 ```

-## Typical Pull Request Workflow
+### Typical Pull Request Workflow -

-### 1. New PR
-- As a contributor, you submit a New PR on GitHub.
+**1. New PR** - As a contributor, you submit a New PR on GitHub. - We inspect
-- We inspect every incoming PR and add certain labels to the PR such as `size:`, `comp:` etc. At this stage we check if the PR is valid and meets certain quality requirements.
+every incoming PR and add certain labels to the PR such as `size:`, `comp:` etc.
+At this stage we check if the PR is valid and meets certain quality
-- For example: We check if the CLA is signed, PR has sufficient description, if applicable unit tests are added and if it is a reasonable contribution, i.e., it is not a single liner cosmetic PR.
+requirements. - For example - We check if the CLA is signed, PR has sufficient

-### 2. Valid?
+description, if applicable unit tests are added, if it is a reasonable
+contribution meaning it is not a single liner cosmetic PR.

-- If the PR passes all the quality checks then we go ahead and assign a reviewer.
+**2. Valid?** - If the PR passes all the quality checks then we go ahead and
-- If the PR does not meet the validation criteria, we request for additional changes to be made to the PR to pass quality checks and send it back or on a rare occassion, we may reject it.
+assign a reviewer. - If the PR didn't meet the validation criteria, we request
+for additional changes to be made to PR to pass quality checks and send it back

-### 3. Review
+or on a rare occassion we may reject it.

-- For a valid PR, the reviewer (person familiar with the code/functionality) checks if the PR looks good or needs additional changes.
+**3. Review** - For Valid PR, reviewer (person familiar with the
+code/functionality) checks if the PR looks good or needs additional changes. -
-- If all looks good, the reviewer will approve the PR.
+If all looks good, reviewer would approve the PR. - If a change is needed, the
-- If a change is needed, you (the contributor) are requested to make the suggested change.
+contributor is requested to make suggested change. - You make the change and
-- You make the change and submit for the review again.
-This cycle repeats itself till the PR gets approved.
+submit for the review again. - This cycle repeats itself till the PR gets

-> Note: As a friendly reminder we may reach out to you if the PR is awaiting your response for more than 2 weeks.
+approved. - Note: As a friendly reminder we may reach out to you if the PR is

-### 4. Approved
+awaiting your response for more than 2 weeks.

-- Once the PR is approved, it gets the `kokoro:force-run` label applied and it initiates CI/CD tests.
+**4. Approved** - Once the PR is approved, it gets `kokoro:force-run` label
-- We can't move forward if these tests fail.
+applied and it initiates CI/CD tests. - We can't move forward if these tests
-- If the tests fail, we may request you to make further changes to your PR for the tests to pass.
+fail. - In such situations, we may request you to make further changes to your
-- Once the tests pass, we now bring all the code in the internal code base, using a job called "copybara".
+PR for the tests to pass. - Once the tests pass, we now bring all the code in

-### 5. Copy to G3
+the internal code base, using a job called "copybara".

-- Once the PR is in Google codebase, we make sure it integrates well with its dependencies and the rest of the system.
+**5. Copy to G3** - Once the PR is in Google codebase, we make sure it
+integrates well with its dependencies and the rest of the system. - Rarely, but
-- Rarely, the tests might fail at this stage.
-If they do fail, we cannot merge the code.
+If the tests fail at this stage, we cannot merge the code. - If needed, we may
-- If needed, we may ask you to make some changes.
+come to you to make some changes. - At times, it may not be you, it may be us
-- At times, it may not be you, it may be us who may have hit a snag.
-Please be patient while we work to fix this.
+who may have hit a snag. - Please be patient while we work to fix this. - Once
-- Once the internal tests pass, we go ahead and merge the code internally as well as externally on GitHub.
+the internal tests pass, we go ahead and merge the code internally as well as
+externally on GitHub.

-## Contributor License Agreements
+### Contributor License Agreements

-We love to accept your patches!
-But before we can take them, we have to jump a couple of legal hurdles.
+We'd love to accept your patches!
+Before we can take them, we have to jump a couple of legal hurdles.

 Please fill out either the individual or corporate Contributor License Agreement (CLA).